JunyaoPu/junyaopu.github.io/_posts/2022-06-02-Academic-Research-2.markdown

 header:
     teaser: /assets/images/research_day2/TT_Conv.png
 ---
-My thesis actually utilized a superior TT-Conv layer formulation that employed a brilliant trick to compute multiple filters with multiple images simultaneously, instead of computing each activation map individually.
+My thesis actually utilized a superior TT-Conv layer formulation that employed a brilliant idea to compute multiple filters with multiple images simultaneously, instead of computing each activation map individually.

 # Final Formulation
 The concept behind the final formulation in my thesis was to expand the tensor dimensions.
 For instance, a batch of N images (I_1 x I_2 x C) could be represented by a 4th order tensor.